 Katherine A. Scott, BSN, RN

 Katherine Scott is a Research Nurse at the University of Michigan, Chronic Pain and Fatigue Research Center (CPFRC).
 She has a Bachelor of Science Degree in Nursing from the University of Michigan, School of Nursing.
-Prior to her involvement with the Chronic Pain and Fatigue Research Center, she served as a research nurse at the Michigan Clinical Research Unit (MCRU) and was a Pediatric Nurse at C.S.
-Mott Children’s Hospital for 7 years.
+Prior to her involvement with the Chronic Pain and Fatigue Research Center, she served as a research nurse at the Michigan Clinical Research Unit (MCRU) and a Pediatric Nurse at C.S.
+Mott Children’s Hospital.
 As part of the Chronic Pain and Fatigue Research Center, she is responsible for regulatory compliance for oversight organizations such as the UM IRBMED and NIH, and coordinating study start ups with the various entities involved.
-She maintains record of study visits, study medications, ensuring protocol compliance and data quality, and completes study closeout activities.
-She is also involved in liaison efforts with clinical drug sponsors.

 Megan Halvorson, BS, CCRP

-Megan Halvorson is a Clinical Subjects Coordinator at the University of Michigan’s Chronic Pain & Fatigue Research Center.
+Megan Halvorson is a Clinical Research Coordinator at the University of Michigan’s Chronic Pain & Fatigue Research Center.
 She completed her Bachelor of Science degree at the University of Michigan with a concentration in Brain, Behavior, and Cognitive Science and a minor in Biological Anthropology.
-She has been working at the center since 2008, and is currently a Certified Clinical Research Professional through the Society of Clinical Research Associates (SoCRA).
+She is currently a Certified Clinical Research Professional through the Society of Clinical Research Associates (SoCRA).